MathewDominic/MathewDominic/README.md

 <h1 align="center">Hi 👋, I'm Mathew Dominic Puthoor</h1>
-<h3 align="center"> AFull stack developer with experience in building data pipelines and analytical tools </h3>
+<h3 align="center"> A full stack developer with experience in building data pipelines and analytical tools </h3>
 <!--
 **MathewDominic/MathewDominic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.